electricimp/examples/Intro to Squirrel Applications/Ex4 - Refrigerator Monitor/README.md

-# Simple Smart Refrigerator Application
+# Refrigerator Monitor Application

-In this example we will create an simple refrigerator monitoring application that takes synchronous readings from the temperature/humidity sensor and the internal light sensor.
-The light reading is used to determine if the refrigerator door is open or closed.
-The door status, temperature and humidity readings are sent to the cloud using the Initial State webservice.
-We will use a Hardware Abstraction Layer (HAL) to reference all hardware objects, and to organize our application code we will use a class.
+In this example we will create a refrigerator monitoring application that takes an asynchronous reading from the temperature/humidity senor.
+We will use the internal light senor to determine if the refrigerator door is open.
+We will conserve power by turning off the WiFi and taking readings while offline then connecting periodically to send the readings we have collected to the cloud.
 This code can be easily configured for use with an impExplorer Developer Kit or impAccelerator Battery Powered Sensor Node.

 ## Skill level

-**Beginner**
+**Intermediate**

 This example will focus on writing squirrel code.
 Please visit the [getting started guide](https://electricimp.com/docs/gettingstarted/) on the Electric Imp Dev Center for insturctions on How to configure your device with BlinkUp and how to use the Electric Imp IDE.